forge-ml/forge-ml/README.md

 export type EndpointConfig = {
   /** path to the endpoint. one word, no special characters */
   path: string;
-  /**
-   * determines if the endpoint is available for public access
-   * users must use their own OpenAI API key
-   */
-  public: boolean;
   /** name of the endpoint */
   name?: string;
   /** description of the endpoint */